Which Factors are associated with Open Access Publishing? A Springer Nature Case Study: Data and methodology

 whereby, $sci$ is the \textit{i}th subject category that the journal belongs to and $n_{sci}$ is the number of journals in this subject category, and $PR_{sci}$ is PR of the journal in it.

-To present the citation impact of articles, we employed the similar normalizing approach.
+To present the citation impact of articles, we employed a similar normalizing approach.
 Because the citation count is confounded by time since publication, we consider the citations during a time window of two years since the publication, as in previous studies \citep{jannot2013citation,piwowar2018state}.
-Next, we categorized the articles into groups with the same subject category and publication year and ranked them based on received citations.
-An article is highly cited if its rank is above of 50\% of PR in its group.
+Next, we categorized the articles into groups with the same subject category and publishing year and ranked them from 0 to 100 based on received citations.
+We define a percentile rank of 50 (citation's median) as a threshold for highly cited articles.
+An article is highly cited if its rank is above 50\% of PR in its group, meaning that it has received more citations than half of the articles in the same subject category and publishing year.
 For articles belonging to multiple subject categories, we used wPR mentioned in Equation \ref{equNorm}, where $sci$ is the \textit{i}th subject category of the article and $n_{sci}$ is the number of articles in this subject category, and $PR_{sci}$ is PR of the article in it.